 Close, But No Cigar

 Nope!
 Those juices are definitely not blood.
 They are slightly related, however.
 Those juices are actually water, sarcoplasm and trace amounts of myoglobin.
-Myoglobin and sarcoplasm are proteins found in found in the muscle tissue of most vertebrates and in almost all mammals.
+Myoglobin and sarcoplasm are proteins found in the muscle tissue of most vertebrates and in almost all mammals.
 They’re related to hemoglobin, which is the iron and oxygen-binding protein in blood.
 However, the only time myoglobin is found in the bloodstream is when it is released following a deep muscle injury.

 Myoglobin is what gives meat its dark red color pigment.
 Meat that is cooked well-done is dark brown on the outside (and grey on the inside) because the iron atom is now in the +3 oxidation state, having lost its electron, and is now coordinated by a water molecule.